baudcode/tf-semantic-segmentation/README.md

 # prediction on batch (for faster prediction of multiple images)
 p = predict_on_batch([image], host='localhost', port=8501, input_name='input_1', model_name='0')

-# ensamble prediction (average the predictions of multiple models)
+# ensemble prediction (average the predictions of multiple models)

 # either specify models like this:
 models = [